Virgins, Again

 From doctors to researchers, many consider hymenoplasty to be a matter of choice.
 “There is no medical indication for this procedure.
 Despite that, I do it because her future depends on this membrane,” says Dr. Srivastav.

-Because for many women, adds gynecologist and medical educator Dr. Tanaya Narendra, “a hymen is a matter of life and death.”
+Because for many women, adds Dr. Tanaya Narendra, “a hymen is a matter of life and death.”

 But as it happens, hymenoplasty isn’t really about the hymen at all.